singhsneha605/Business-Performance-Dashboard/README.md

 ---

 ## Dashboard Features
-Monthly Revenue & Profit Trend (dual-axis line chart) Sales & Profit by Category (bar chart)
+-Monthly Revenue & Profit Trend (dual-axis line chart) -Sales & Profit by Category (bar chart)
-Profit by Region (bar chart)
+-Profit by Region (bar chart)
-Profit by Sub-Category (highlights loss-making products in red) Sales by Customer Segment (pie chart)
+-Profit by Sub-Category (highlights loss-making products in red) -Sales by Customer Segment (pie chart)
-Interactive Year filter
+-Interactive Year filter

 ---

 ## Key Business Insights
-Technology has the highest profit margin; Furniture often runs at a loss West region is the most profitable across all 4 regions Tables and Bookcases are the biggest loss-making sub-categories (shown in red) Consumer segment accounts for 50%+ of total sales
+-Technology has the highest profit margin; Furniture often runs at a loss -West region is the most profitable across all 4 regions -Tables and Bookcases are the biggest loss-making sub-categories (shown in red) -Consumer segment accounts for 50%+ of total sales

 ---